Engine 3

 Explore riding board softwareSupport departments that balance career, part-time, and volunteer availability without forcing a large enterprise rollout.

-See volunteer schedulingMove trades, vacation, sick time, callbacks, and approvals out of text threads and into a clear supervisor review process.
+Explore fire company schedulingMove trades, vacation, sick time, callbacks, and approvals out of text threads and into a clear supervisor review process.

 See scheduling workflowsIdentify coverage gaps before the shift starts and give officers a faster way to respond when apparatus or role minimums are at risk.